Invariant connections and PBW theorem for Lie groupoid pairs: Examples and applications

 \begin{lem} Let $\nabla$ be a flat connection on a vector bundle $E \to N$.
 For the associated foliation on $E$, the monodromy of the zero section $N\subset E$ with respect to the transverse foliation given by the fibers of $E \to N$ is by linear endomorphisms.
 These linear endomorphisms coincide with the holonomy of $\nabla$. \end{lem}

 We now arrive at the main result of this section:

 \begin{thm} Let ${\mathcal F}$ be a regular foliation on a manifold $ M$.
-If the Atiyah class of the Lie algebroid pair $(TM,T{\mathcal F})$ is zero then all the monodromies are simultaneously linearizable.
-More precisely, the monodromy of each leaf $F$ of $ {\mathcal F}$ linearizes to the \emph{holonomy} of the Bott connection on the restriction to $F$ of the normal bundle. \end{thm}
+The Atiyah class of the Lie algebroid pair $(TM,T{\mathcal F})$ vanishes if and only if all the monodromies are simultaneously linearizable.
+More precisely, if the monodromy of each leaf $F$ of $ {\mathcal F}$ linearizes to the \emph{holonomy} of the Bott connection on the restriction to $F$ of the normal bundle. \end{thm}

 By construction, the Atiyah class of the Lie algebroid pair $(TM,T{\mathcal F})$ coincides the \emph{Molino class} defined in \cite{molino_proprietes_1973}.
 The proof of Theorem~\ref{thm:monodromies-main} shall of course make use of the Lie algebroid pair $(TM,T{\mathcal F}) $.
 It is not relevant to assume that this Lie algebroid pair integrates to a Lie groupoid pair as there are many natural counter-examples, see \cite[Examples 12]{moerdijk_integrability_2006}.
-For $M$ simply connected, the Lie algebroid $TM$ integrates to the pair Lie groupoid $M \times M \toto M$, and $T{\mathcal F}$ integrates to a closed Lie subgroupoid of it if and only if $M/{\mathcal F}$ is a manifold (in which case it integrates to the Lie groupoid $M \times_{\mathcal F} M \toto M $ of pair of points in $M$ which are in the same leaf of ${\mathcal F} $, i.e. in the same fiber of the natural projection $ M \mapsto M/{\mathcal F}$).
+For $M$ simply connected, the Lie algebroid $TM$ integrates to the pair Lie groupoid $M \times M \toto M$, and $T{\mathcal F}$ integrates to a closed Lie subgroupoid of it if and only if $M/{\mathcal F}$ is a manifold (in which case it integrates to the Lie groupoid $M \times_{\mathcal F} M \toto M $ of pairs of points in $M$ which are in the same leaf of ${\mathcal F} $, i.e. in the same fiber of the natural projection $ M \mapsto M/{\mathcal F}$).

 \begin{proof} Let us spell out what the construction, given in Section \ref{sec:local-Lie-groupoids}, of the quotient space $\L/\A$ gives when applied to the particular case of $\ll=TM,\aa=T{\mathcal F}$.
 A Lie groupoid $\L$ that integrates $\ll=TM $ is the pair groupoid $ {\L} :=M \times M \toto M $.
 The Lie algebroid $\aa =T{\mathcal F}$ acts on $ {\L}$ from both sides, i.e. \begin{enumerate} \item it acts on the left by mapping $ u \in \Gamma (T{\mathcal F})$ to the vector field on $ {\L}$ whose value at $(m,m') \in M \times M$ is $ (u_m,0) \in T_{(m,m')} M \times M \simeq T_m M\times T_{m'}M $, \item it acts on the right by mapping $ u \in \Gamma (T{\mathcal F})$ to the vector field on $ {\L}$ whose value at $(m,m') \in M \times M$ is $ (0,-u_{m'}) \in T_{(m,m')} M \times M \simeq T_m M\times T_{m'}M $. \end{enumerate} The quotient space $ {\L}/{\A} $ can be made sense of as follows: it is the quotient of a neighborhood $ {\mathcal U}$ of the diagonal $ \Delta(M) \subset M \times M$ by the foliation given by the infinitesimal right action of $\aa =T{\mathcal F} $.
 By shrinking $ {\mathcal U}$ if necessary, we can assume this quotient to be a manifold, that we denote by $ {\L}/{\A} $.